 What is the best way to store stemless wine glasses?

 While you may be tempted to store the glass upside down to protect them from dust, Thierry Sighel of The Magic Of Wine says, “Keep your glasses facing open to the air (hanging or upside up) to avoid aromas building up.”

-Essentially, store a stemless glass the same way you store your regular wine glasses.
-“It takes up less room in your cabinet and you don’t need extra height between the shelves,” Borisov says.
+Essentially, store a stemless glass the same way you would your regular wine glasses.
+“It takes up less room in your cabinet, and you don’t need extra height between the shelves,” Borisov says.

 Why Trust The Spruce Eats?

 Siobhan Wallace has written about food and wine for over a decade.
 She’s a stemless wine glass fan after breaking one too many wine stems.

 Kate Dingwall, who updated this piece, is a freelance writer whose work focuses on food, drinks, and travel.
 She is based in Toronto and holds a Wine & Spirits Education Trust Level III qualification.
 She interviewed four wine experts for this article.